Where to store your data?

 What about using my laptop or external hard drive to store data?

-All data which is stored on devices like laptops or external hard drives, USB sticks etc. is not part of the University backup routine and we we would not encourage researchers to use ad hoc solutions or to rely upon consumer devices for backup purposes.
+All data which is stored on devices like laptops or external hard drives, USB sticks, etc. is not part of the University backup routine and we would not encourage researchers to use ad hoc solutions or to rely upon consumer devices for backup purposes.

 If you do use your laptop or other memory holding device, please ensure it is encrypted.
 All University provided laptops should be encrypted – contact ISS Service Desk to arrange encryption if needed.

 - Cloud storage such as Dropbox or Google Drive is a convenient option to access files across devices.
-The University discourages the use of Cloud based storage solutions (other than Box, see above) for anything but the most public of data.
+The University discourages the use of Cloud based storage solutions (other than Box) for anything but the most public of data.

 - Cloud storage may not be stored within the EU and may not be subject to our levels of data protection (remember that all personal information must, by law, be stored within the EU).
 There is a risk of who could access the files, as they are no longer within your control.
 Data on commercial cloud services is also not necessarily backed up.

-- Cloud storage in services other than Box might be an option for the above mentioned "public" data classified as "Ordinary" by the University's Information Classifications (pdf).
-Learn more on Lancaster Answers on storing information on the Cloud.
+- Cloud storage in services other than Box might be an option for the above mentioned public data classified as Ordinary by the University's Information Classifications.
+Learn more on storing information in the Cloud.

 How long do I have access to my research data?